CodeBullet-Community/BulletBot/docs/In-Depth-Explanations.md

 This service is the sole decider of whether or not BulletBot is run with or without auto-restart.
 When the service is enabled, BulletBot will run WITH auto-restart, but if disabled, it will run WITHOUT auto-restart.

+!!! note
-* Note: Is NOT run by the `bulletbot` user, because the service needs to run as the root user to allow `bullet-mongo-start.sh` to start `bulletbot.service`.
+    `bullet-mongo-start.service` is NOT run by the `bulletbot` user, because the service needs to run as the root user to allow `bullet-mongo-start.sh` to start `bulletbot.service`.

 #### Run BulletBot in the background